Private, In-Home Tutoring in Bristol, Connecticut

-SchoolTutoring Academy’s tutoring programs for Bristol students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bristol, Connecticut students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Bristol offers a wide range of programs and resources to meet the needs of their student population.
 From English Language Learners receiving one on one tutoring and curriculum support from trained teachers and staff to programs for the exceptionally gifted students.
 Teachers receive professional training and review best practices to properly engage and reach a variety of students at all levels so that all students succeed.
 The district and schools work with the parents as well to provide any needed support to make each student successful.
 Bristol Public Schools also have an extensive music education curriculum available to all grades, K-12.
 The curriculum follows the National Music Standards requirements and teaches listening, playing, and reading music along with music history and composing.

 We currently cover the following Bristol-area school district: Bristol Public Schools.

 Educating Our Parents: Understanding the Bristol District Curriculum

 Bristol Public Schools have met or exceeded the state averages on the Connecticut Mastery Test and they continue to explore new avenues to

 keep improving their test scores.
 They also remain strong and proficient on the Connecticut Academic Performance Test and are working to